Azkrath/comfyui_docker_RTX5000/README.md

 ## ComfyUI Docker Setup (WSL2) ##

-This repository provides a setup for running ComfyUI using Docker with GPU support on WSL2.
+This repository provides a setup for running ComfyUI using Docker with GPU (Blackwell, 5000 series architecture) support on WSL2.

 ### Prerequisites ###